em1nm/daily-schedule/README.md

 ## Usage

-Input tasks throughout your day that must be completed within the given time interval.
+Follow the deployment link below to input tasks throughout your day that must be completed within the given time interval.
 Time slots change colors in correspondence to the time.

 * Grey: time has passed
 * Red: current time